-- One distinct advantage of the Economic Analysis concentration is its focus on the development of strong analytical and quantitative skills.
+- The Economic Analysis concentration has a distinct advantage for students in its focus on the development of strong analytical and quantitative skills.
 Students are well-trained in the application of economic theory and methods of statistical analysis.

 - The Financial Economics concentration is primarily designed for students who wish to pursue careers in the financial services industry, including commercial banking, investment banking, insurance, real estate and financial advising.

 Fully Offered At:

 AACSB, International - The Association to Advance Collegiate Schools of Business